ernadosmic/deveta_webpage/_pages/red-voznje.md

 title: Red vožnje
 permalink: /red-voznje/
 route_stations:
-  - OMERBEGOVAČA
+  - Omerbegovača
-  - Krajiševići
+  - Krajnovići
-  - Sisić Han
+  - Šišin Han
   - Čađavac "R"
   - Dizdaruša Dom
   - Dizdaruša S.